Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 ## [](#header-3)AUDIT:

+To be honest, I don't know why this vulnerability exists until now.
+Perhaps it's because previous researchers haven't discovered how it can be exploited (when I was researching this sink, I was also hesitant about whether there was an exact path for malicious payloads to reach the sink)

-There are several functions mentioned below.
+Let's get start: There are several functions mentioned below.
 Let me first explain their uses:
 sub_10B3F8: The entrance of "unmount_qdff", Here in after referred to as "unmount_qdff"
 sub_10B350: Function used to unmount qdff
 sub_BE8B4: Used to determine whether qdff is loaded and decide whether to call sub_10B350.
 This is the first function that needs to be bypass